juliano-lopes/accessibility-by-force/README.md

 #### Added elements and labels
 With WhatsappWebWithMoreAccessibility enabled, the following modifications will be applied:

-* Before the panel with the conversation list there will be a level 1 header (H1) to facilitate navigation via the screen reader, by pressing the 'h' key or the number '1' in the navigation mode;
+* Before the panel with the chat list there will be a level 1 header (H1) to facilitate navigation via the screen reader, by pressing the 'h' key or the number '1' in the navigation mode;
-* After opening a conversation, at the beginning of the contact / group area there will be a level 2 (H2) header, with the label "Active conversation + <CONTACT / GROUP NAME>", which can be accessed by pressing the 'h' key or number 2 in navigation mode;
+* After opening a chat, at the beginning of the contact / group area there will be a level 2 (H2) header, with the label "Active chat + <CONTACT / GROUP NAME>", which can be accessed by pressing the 'h' key or number 2 in browse mode;
 * The emogi buttons will be labeled above the message writing field in the footer;
 * After the message writing field, there will be a button with the label "Record voice message" if the text field is clear, or "Send text message" if it is filled;
 * When you click on the "Record Voice Message" button, a "Cancel recording" button, the recording time and another button with the label "Send voice message" will appear below the message field;